 - Recommendation to the minister of education to suspend or cancel teaching certification

 - Discipline in any other way it considers appropriate

-A member found guilty of unprofessional conduct may appeal the verdict and/or the penalty imposed to the Professional Conduct Appeal Committee.
+A member found guilty of unprofessional conduct may appeal the decision and/or the penalty ordered to the Professional Conduct Appeal Committee.
 Provincial Executive Council also has the right to appeal.
 The decision of the appeal committee is final.